 Wetsuit types for surfing

-There are many different types of wetsuits, all made for various conditions and for different body sizes.
-We will have a quick look at several types of surfing wetsuits, and explain how they differ, and choose a wetsuit for yourself.
+There are many different types of surf wetsuits, all made for various conditions and for different body sizes.
+We will have a quick look at several types of wetsuits for surfing, explain how they differs, and how to choose the best wetsuit for your situation.

 In colder conditions you may need:

-There are many things to keep in mind when choosing a wetsuit.
-These include a thickness in mm, zipper or zip-free, flexibility, quality of rubber, and the treatment of the internal seams, to name a few.
+There are many things to keep in mind when choosing a wetsuit for surfing.
+These include; thickness in mm, zipper or zip-free, flexibility, quality of rubber, and the treatment of the internal seams, to name a few.

 Surfing wetsuits generally come in different thicknesses, varying from 2mm to 5mm, in various configurations.
 They also come in rubber and nylon configurations.
 The nylon is used where flexibility is needed, and the rubber is used where warmth is required.
 The shoulder and armpit would be generally made of nylon because of all the necessary movement when paddling.
 In contrast, the chest and back area is often made up of rubber panels.